Measuring the Size of a Molecule

 Source for these data and the density of oleic acid: www.chemexper.com, search on ‘oleic acid’.

-Idea for and design of this lab is courtesy of Dr. Richard Lewis, Scarborough High School.
+Idea for this lab is courtesy of Dr. Richard Lewis, Scarborough High School.

 Home